 Unless you are going to be packing and unpacking your house with the same person, don’t ask anyone for help even if they are part of your household.
-Getting help from a someone who was not involved in the packing will only slow you down.
+Getting help from someone who was not involved in the packing will only slow you down.
 Take care of the unpacking yourself — at least until you have finished unpacking the basics.

 Forget Cooking for the Next 2 Days

 Cooking a decent meal can take two hours or more out of your packing schedule, so order take-out and focus on getting your house set up.
 Take-out food doesn’t always equal unhealthy food.
-There are plenty healthy fast-food options available today, especially if you’re moving in Seattle, Ballard, Fremont, Redmond, Bellevue — areas well-known for great food.
+There are plenty of healthy fast-food options available today, especially if you’re moving in Seattle, Ballard, Fremont, Redmond, Bellevue — areas well-known for great food.